Jacob Aue Sobol: Life and work

 In the autumn of 1999 he went to the remote East Greenland village of Tiniteqilaaq to photograph.
-The visit was only supposed to last a few weeks but after meeting a local girl, Sabine, he returned the following year and stayed there for the next two years, living the life of a fisherman and hunter.
+The visit was only supposed to last a few weeks but after meeting a local woman, Sabine, he returned the following year and stayed there for the next two years, living the life of a fisherman and hunter.
 In 2004 Sobol published Sabine, which in photographs and narrative portrays Sabine and describes his encounter with Greenlandic culture.
 The pictures in the book express the photographic idiom he developed at Fatamorgana.

 In the summer of 2005, Sobol went with a film crew to Guatemala to make a documentary about a young Mayan girl's first trip to the ocean.
 The following year he returned to the mountains of Guatemala, this time by himself, to stay with an indigenous family for a month to document their everyday life.

 In 2006 he moved to Tokyo to spend 18 months photographing the city for his book I, Tokyo.
-Commenting on the book, Miranda Gavin appreciates how "the sensitivity of his approach shines through the work and sets him apart as one of a new generation of photographers with the ability to allow eroticism and danger to seep through his images without becoming sordid or clichéd.
+Commenting on the book, Miranda Gavin appreciates how "the sensitivity of his approach shines through the work and sets him apart as one of a new generation of photographers with the ability to allow eroticism and danger to seep through his images without becoming sordid or clichéd."

 Sobol became a nominee of Magnum Photos in 2007 and a full member in 2012.

 In 2008, Sobol worked in Bangkok where he photographed children fighting for survival in the Sukhumvit slums, despite the country's growing economic prosperity.

 In 2009, he moved back to Copenhagen.
 Since then he has worked on projects at home as well as in America and Russia.

+For Arrivals and Departures (2013), Sobol rode the Trans-Siberian Railway over the course of several month-long trips, from Moscow, through Russia, Mongolia, and China.
+"He stopped in numerous villages along the route, and also visited Ulan Batar, Mongolia, and Beijing.
+Along the way, he photographed the landscapes he watched out the window, the stark accommodations in which he bedded down, and the people he met".

+By the River of Kings (2016) was made over an extensive period spent in Bangkok.

+For Road of Bones, Sobol journeyed along the R504 Kolyma Highway in Russia, photographing the frozen landscape and its communities.